Equality

 We have also chosen to add the following, we do not select on:

-• It has no bearing on whether a candidate comes from a client or not from a client.
+• Whether a candidate comes from a client or not is irrelevant to our selection process.

 Notes, Question & Answer

-Many countries have confidentiality rules that mean that knowledge you have from one job cannot be transferred to the next job, for example lists of customers, working methods etc.
+Many companies have confidentiality rules that mean that knowledge you have from one job cannot be transferred to the next; for example, lists of customers, working methods, designs, etc.

 error: Content is protected !!